 In the past, content and advertising used to be entirely separate.
 Content creators created content, and advertisers, well, advertisers advertised:

 Nowadays, the content IS the advertising

-Content marketers can’t work on their own and marketers specialized in a specific channel (e.g. SEO, digital advertising, email marketing, social media) can’t do their work without content marketers.
+Content marketers can’t work on their own and marketers specialized in a specific channel (e.g. search engine optimization, digital advertising, email marketing, social media) can’t do their work without content marketers.

-Content marketing is woven into every digital marketing channel—it’s the input for every campaign.
+Content marketing is woven into every digital marketing channel—it’s the input for all marketing campaigns.

 It’s a highly strategic skill that every digital marketer should hone (even if they don’t plan on specializing in content marketing).

 Most people I’ve talked to who start looking into SEO say the same thing:

 “I tried to learn SEO but couldn’t figure it out—there’s too much information.
 Maybe I should just hire someone to do this for me.”

 There IS a lot of information…but most of it is unnecessary noise and bad advice.